-As fewer people have printers at home, it's become increasingly common to scramble to find a decent printer and resume paper to print your resume.
-Don't worry, you're not alone.
-So, wondering where you can print your reusme?
+So, wondering where you can print your resume?
 Below are five places to print your resume, just in time for your big interview or career fair.

 - Public libraries: Yep!
 Your good old public library is a place to print your resume.
 Not all libraries are the same, so give them a call to understand their process beforehand.
 For example, you will want to know if you need to bring a thumb drive or if it'd be smarter to access your resume via email.
 Don't expect the library to stock premium resume paper (but ask!).
-If you have nice resume paper handy then certainly bring it, you can almost surely load it there yourself.
+If you can't find nice resume paper handy, elevate your appearance with some of our best leather portfolios.
 Public libraries can be a great resume printing options on the cheap.
 We didn't conduct research on pricing, since every location will be different - so call your local library for more information.

 - FedEx Office: This office center's work stations are split into self-serve and full service areas.
 The self-service work stations are great if you're familiar with the machines and how to get in and out quickly.
 Some machines, like the desktop computers, charge per minute.
 The copy machines charge per print, whether that print is a mistake or perfect, so start with a test print or two.
-FedEx Office also carries resume paper that you can purchase; however, if you do purchase resume paper the associate is technically required to ask you to use the full-service counter instead of self-service.
-This can cause a bit of customer friction for a small order because the full-service counter is a production area with existing orders and deadlines that the staff might currently working on.
-Try to bring bring your own resume paper, load your premium paper into one of their printers, log onto a computer, and print to the printer that you loaded your paper into (before anyone else does!).
-If unfamiliar, grab an associate to help so that you aren't paying for learning the process.
+FedEx Office also carries resume paper that you can purchase.
+Purchasing resume paper sometimes will nudge you to the full-service production desk so try to bring your own resume paper, you can see our top resume paper recommendations here.
+You will load your paper into one of their printers, log onto a computer, and print to the correct printer.
+If unfamiliar, grab an associate to help so that you aren't paying extra for learning the process.
 If you don't have your own paper and use the full-service production center, resume prints are $0.24 - $0.79 cents per print, per a call into our local FedEx Office location.
 You can find nearby FedEx Office locations through this tool, just filter for print services.